NOGiTTiS/-rust-file-manager/README.md

   - **`println!("Directory: {}", path.display());`** If it's a directory, prints the path with a "Directory:" prefix.
 - **`else { ... }`** If the entry is not a directory (i.e., a file), the following code executes:
   - **`println!("{}", path.display());`** Prints the path of the file.

-**Customization**

-- Replace `"D:/path/to/dir"` with the actual path to the directory you want to list.
-- You can modify the printing format within the `println!` statements to suit your needs.

 I hope this comprehensive README.md file is helpful!